hanswibisono/portfolio/README.md

 # Hi there!
-## Thank you for visiting :smile:
+Thank you for visiting :smile:

 My name is Hans Wibisono, a fresh graduate with bachelor degree in business from Prasetiya Mulya University.

 This page is intended to display my portfolio to let you know me better!

-### The Impact of SEA GROUP’S IPO Towards Shopee Indonesia
+### [Analysis] The Impact of SEA GROUP’S IPO Towards Shopee Indonesia
 #### Key Takeaways :
 * The IPO filing from SEA Group open opportunities for Shopee Indonesia to enhance their product, business, and employee performances